 For example, one simple way you can show your restaurant’s commitment to the guest experience is by implementing a free coat check.

 “Restaurant operators can sacrifice a great deal of storage and sales opportunity, or the ability to open the room up more for bar seating.
 But at the end of the day, the coat check adds to the hospitality, even if only in the winter,” said Richard Coraine, senior managing partner of business development and consulting for Union Square Hospitality Group.
-He helped implement coat checks in Gramercy Tavern in New York.
+Coraine helped implement coat checks in Gramercy Tavern in New York.

 Another simple guest-centric option is to place a host in the waiting area whose job it is to keep guests happy and at ease as they wait for their table, as Giovanni’s Restaurant in Copperas Cove, Texas has done.
-The right host must be an expert at reading body language and facial expressions of guests, and (if your restaurant can accommodate it), the host should know when to offer a drink or a free appetizer if the wait if the guests seem restless.
+The right host must be an expert at reading body language and facial expressions of guests, and (if your restaurant can accommodate it), the host should know when to offer a drink or a free appetizer if the wait grows long or if the guests seem restless.

-3. The Full-Service Bar
+3. The Full-Service Bar Floor Plan

 The more tables you have, of course, the more difficult it can be for servers and bartenders to navigate the space.
 Odd Duck in Austin, TX found a solution in Toast Go, a handheld restaurant POS system, which allows servers to split checks, take orders, take payment, and collect guest feedback right at the table or the bar.

-4. The Dining Room
+4. The Dining Room Floor Plan

 The dining room is arguably the most important part of the restaurant.
 Your dining room should be inviting, but intimate; spacious, yet welcoming.
 No matter how large the dining area might be, it should never feel cavernous to your guests.
-(Unless that's the concept you're going for, of course!)

 Fine Dining: 18-20 square feet

-Full Service Restaurant Dining: 12-15 square feet
+Full-Service Restaurant Dining: 12-15 square feet

 Counter Service: 18-20 square feet